unkmlenjoyer/avia_hack_2023/README.md

 -----

 If you have Postman try to make POST request to `http://0.0.0.0:8001/predict_batch` with body from `test_request.json` from `test/service_api_test`

+If you don't have Postman, go to the script `test_inference.py` in `tests/service_api_test` and run the commands in the script.

 You will recieve JSON with proba (if offer is likely to be sent) and ranking level within a single `RequestID` (position).